Carboxide68/TimeChart/README.md

     This is faster than LineType.Line, but the line width is fixed at 1 pixel on most devices.
   * LineType.NativePoint: draw points at each data point using native WebGL point drawing capability. lineWidth is reused to specify point size in this case.
+  * LineType.vLine: Vertical line, only x-value matters.
+  * LineType.State: Color coded state diagram.
+Let x-value determine where state begins, and y-value be the color for that state.
+    Provide an additional field `label` to the series, which is a map from color of state to name.
+The color of the state has to be unique for the labels work correctly.

   default: LineType.Line

 * stepLocation (number): Only effective if `lineType === LineType.Step`.
 Where to draw the vertical line.
 Specified as a ratio of the distance between two adjacent data points.
 Usually in the range of [0, 1].

   default: 0.5

+* label ({`color`: `label`, ...}): Only effective if `lineType === LineType.State`.
+Determines labels of different states.

 * name (string): The name of the series.
 Will be shown in legend and tooltips.